 Per MS 97A.056, Subd.
 24, Please explain whether the request is supplanting or is a substitution for any previous funding that was not from a legacy fund and was used for the same purpose.

 This request neither supplants nor substitutes previous non-Legacy funds.
-The Phase One project received Legacy Funds and would not have happened but for them.
-The same is true for this requested Phase Two project.
+The Phase One and Phase Two projects received Legacy Funds and would not have happened but for them.
+The same is true for this requested Phase Three project.